 Secretary

-There must be at least one Secretary.

-The Secretary is to be appointed by the Board on such terms and conditions as the Board thinks fit.
+If required by the Corporations Act, there must be at least one Secretary of the Institute appointed by the Board on such terms and conditions as the Board thinks fit.

 A person must not be appointed Secretary unless the person has given the Institute a signed consent to act as Secretary.

+Subject to the terms of the Secretary's employment contract, the Board may suspend, remove or vary the appointment terms of a Secretary at any time, with or without cause.

+Chief Executive Officer

+The Board may appoint a person as the Chief Executive Officer on such terms and conditions as the Board resolves.

+Subject to applicable laws and the terms of the Chief Executive Officer's employment agreement, the Board may at any time remove, dismiss or suspend the Chief Executive Officer.

+The Board may confer any of the powers exercisable by the Board on the Chief Executive Officer on such terms and conditions and with such restrictions as the Board thinks fit.

-The Board may suspend or remove a Secretary.
+The Board may revoke or vary any power delegated to the Chief Executive Officer at any time.

-An act done by a person acting as a Secretary is not invalidated by reason only of:

-a defect in the person’s appointment as a secretary; or

-the person being disqualified to be a secretary,

-if that circumstance was not known by the person when the act was done.

-The Secretary must identify whether a person is ineligible to be appointed as a Director under this Constitution as a result of disqualification by the Corporations Act or the ACNC Legislation (to the extent that the ACNC Legislation applies).
-The Secretary must:

-perform a search of the publicly available registers as soon as practicable after becoming aware that a person has been, or may be, appointed as a Director; and

-must obtain a declaration from each Director to the effect that he or she is not disqualified by the Corporations Act or the ACNC Legislation (to the extent that the ACNC Legislation applies), and that he or she will notify the Secretary as soon as possible in the event that he or she becomes disqualified.
+The powers delegated to the Chief Executive Officer must be exercised in accordance with any directions of the Directors.

 PROCEEDINGS OF DIRECTORS

 Powers of Directors

 The Directors are responsible for the management and control of the business and affairs of the Institute and may exercise all the powers of the Institute (in accordance with the provisions of this Constitution) that are not, by the Corporations Act or by this Constitution, required to be exercised by the National Council, or the Members in general meeting.

-6.1(a)The Directors may (without limiting the previous paragraph):
+The Directors must exercise their powers in accordance with this Constitution and any other rules, Regulations, policies and standards adopted by the Institute (as amended from time to time).

+Without limiting the generality of clause 6.1(a), the Directors may exercise all the powers of the Institute to:

 borrow money;